f3d-app/f3d/doc/user/03-OPTIONS.md

 ## Filename templating

-The destination filename used by `--output` or to save screenshots using `--screenshot-filename` can use the following template variables:
+The destination filename used by `--output`, to save screenshots using `--screenshot-filename`, or to save statefiles using `--save-statefile`/`--statefile-filename` can use the following template variables:

 - `{app}`: application name (ie. `F3D`)
 - `{version}`: application version (eg. `2.4.0`)